Judiciary of Poland: State Tribunal

 The State Tribunal (Trybunał Stanu) is a special judicial organ with exclusive jurisdiction over trials of the highest political offices of Poland in cases defined by the Constitution, namely (among active ones): the President, the Prime Minister, ministers, the President of the National Bank of Poland, the President of the Supreme Audit Office, members of the National Broadcasting Council (KRRiT), and legislators.
-The President may only be tried by the State Tribunal for their crimes; ministers are tried for all abuses of office and breaking the laws and the Constitution, other high executive officers are tried for breaking the laws and the Constitution, while legislators may only appear before the State Tribunal for profiting from, or buying the property of central or local governments using their businesses.
+The President may only be tried by the State Tribunal; ministers are tried for all abuses of office and breaking the laws and the Constitution, other high executive officers are tried for breaking the laws and the Constitution, while legislators may only appear before the State Tribunal for profiting from, or buying the property of, central or local governments using their businesses.
 The Tribunal holds both trials and appeals, though these are heard by different panels of State Tribunal judges.
 The decisions of the Tribunal cannot be appealed to other bodies and may not be annulled by pardon (article 139 of the Constitution).

 In practice, the State Tribunal is used very rarely.
-It has only issued three verdicts since its inception in the current design in 1982.
+It has only issued three verdicts since its inception in its current design in 1982.
 Only two people have been convicted by the State Tribunal.
 It is hard to refer top politicians to the State Tribunal due to the supermajority requirements: the Constitution provides that a 2/3 majority in the National Assembly (a body formed on rare occasions by all Sejm and Senate members sitting together in a joint session) is needed to vote in favour of impeachment of the president of Poland, and that only a 3/5 majority in the Sejm may indict the prime minister of Poland or the members of his cabinet; an additional complication is the inherently political nature of the way the Constitution allows to refer a person to the State Tribunal.
 Due to the rarity of its operation, doubts have been raised about whether this system of accountability of politicians is effective.

 Procedure

 Poland is a country whose law is based on the civil law legal system.
 As is often the case with civil law countries, the proceedings, even though they have some characteristics of the adversarial system, are predominantly grounded in the inquisitorial system.
 The judges are supposed to take an active part in investigating the facts of the case, particularly in criminal law cases, and pre-trial proceedings are extensive.
-There was a brief period of reform of the procedures in the direction of a more adversarial system, but it was reverted after the current governing party came to power in 2015.
+There was a brief period of reform of the procedures in the direction of a more adversarial system, but it was reverted after the Law and Justice party came to power in 2015.

 The laws in Poland often make reference to various specific procedures, which in most cases relate to one of the laws below.
 These describe the rules of procedure and evidence, along with detailed roles of each party and court official: